Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Jan Albrecht for fruitful discussions.
+We are grateful to Jan Albrecht and Michael Fleischhauer for fruitful discussions and we thank Masaya Nakagawa for comments on a previous version of the manuscript.
 This research was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) via Research Unit FOR 2414 under project number 277974659 and by PICT 2017-2726 and PICT 2018-01546 of the ANPCyT, Argentina.
+A.A.A. thanks the Alexander von Humboldt Foundation for support.